Who are some famous Spanish people?

 Good question.

-So who are some famous Spanish people?
+Who are the most famous Spanish people?

 What are the Spanish doing for the world these days?